bcnataly/data-analyst-portfolio-nataly/5_Project_PostgreSQL-Tableau/README.md

   - The Top 10 most rented films contribute approximately 3% of total rental income.
   - Within the Top 10 highest-grossing films, ratings represented are PG, NC-17, PG-13, and G.
   - The only rating absent from the Top 10 is R.

+- **Strategic Interpretation**
+The business relies on a wide variety of films, with a clear majority of PG-13 ratings and categories such as sports, sci-fi, and animation.
+Store performance is balanced, enabling homogeneous strategies.
+VIP customers are valuable, yet they are not decisive.
-👉 In summary: RetroMovie Rentals should focus on strengthening profitable ratings and genres, optimizing store operations, and maintaining a diversified catalog to secure sustainable growth.
+In this context, RetroMovie Rentals should focus on strengthening profitable ratings and categories, optimizing store operations, and maintaining a diverse catalog to ensure long-term growth.

+## 🚀 Execution Guide

+- Open the queries.sql file in pgAdmin or any PostgreSQL client.
+- Run the queries to explore the data.
+- Open the dashboard.twbx file in Tableau Desktop to view the interactive dashboard.
+- Alternatively, check the static version in dashboard.pdf.